gmasil/Pokedexer/readme.md

 ```

 This command will run until you manually stop it, during that time all changes to `*.scss` files will automatically be detected and trigger a recompile.

+### Database Development

+The database scheme is created with Liquibase.
+For further information take a look at the Liquibase [readme](liquibase/readme.md).

 ### Build